ezhilvendhan/vendhan_io/posts/atom-import.md

 [Atom](https://atom.io) - the latest editor in town is wonderful to work with.
 The editor has a lot of exciting features like a Devtools console.

-I wanted to add a new package/plugin that can git clone and open a git repo.
-This makes easy and simpler to import a project straight from github and open it in Atom.
+I wanted to add a new Atom package/plugin that can git clone and open a git repo.
+This makes easier and simpler to import a project straight from github and open it in Atom.
 So, I created a package to do this trivial thing.